Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 Customized and Secure Video Calls

-Notably, IoT devices can help medical professionals track patient health markers continuously and understand what preventive measures need to be adopted.
-With the IoT market booming, one can expect a growing number of health-related smart devices seeing the light, which means doctors can track patient health in real time and with great precision.
+Some tools help people deal with problems that require self-monitoring.
+They use the Internet of Medical Things (IoMT) devices to help medical practitioners track patients with chronic diseases in real time and with great precision.
+Notably, IoT devices can help medical professionals track patient health markers continuously and define what preventive measures need to be adopted.
+With the IoT market booming, we can expect a growing number of health-related smart devices

-As technology advances, we should expect to see even more creative solutions.
+As technology advances, we will see even more creative solutions.
 After all, integrating features into telemedicine apps further revolutionize the healthcare industry.

 Nice-to-Have Telemedicine Features for Doctors